-If we have time before having lunch, we can go the Empúries beach and bath.
-During summer months there is an enabled direct access between the deposit and the beach.
+If we have time before having lunch, we can go to El Portitxol beach and take a bath.
+During summer months there is an enabled direct access to the beach.

-Another option is get closer to l'Escala, a tourist town where we will find a lot of gastronomic options to all the tastes.
+Another option is to go to l'Escala, a very touristy town where you will find gastronomic options to suit all tastes.

 After having lunch we will move some kilometres to the Iberian city of Ullastret.

 One of the first characteristics that will call our attention in this city is its powerful defensive structure, leaded because of its geographical location on the top of Sant Andreu hill, its powerful city walls, and the trench recently discovered by the archeologists.

 The diferent archeological interventions carried out since the second half of the XXth century until today, have discovered temples, cisterns, silos, homes and other multiple spaces that permit us to understand better the importance of this town in the Iberian culture.

 Our visit end in the museum, where there is an exhibition of the main pieces found during the archeological interventions.
 In front of the museum, we can enjoy a privileged viewpoint that offers us one of the most beautiful pictures in Baix Empordà.

 The last point on our route will take us to Castell beach, in Palamós.
 Once we reach the beach, our first impulse will be to take a dip in the sea, but we will leave that for last, because right next to it awaits us the surprising Iberian settlement of Castell.
 This site is built on a small peninsula that rises up in front of the beach and totally dominates the surrounding territory.